redsparrow98/Assignment-1---PokeNav/readme.txt

 Task 3: Detect a Palindrome
 *Harshani

-I completed this task by creating a function to detect palindromes.
+This task requires to detect palindrome in user inputs(names).

-explanation of the function:
+I completed this task by creating a function which;
-- reads user input.
+- reads a user input.
 - iterates the user input (for loop) to rearrange each character in a reverse order.
-- if else statements are used to check if the name and the reversed name are a match or not.
+- if else statements have been used to check if the name and the reversed name are a match or not.
 - if it is a match, prints that "the name is palindrome".
 - if not, prints that "the name is not a palindrome".